johnwayne1930/RasPi-IssStreamer/README.md

 > ~/stream/iss.sh ch0 <br>

-swaps automatic between the HDEV stream during daytime and the other one during nighttime.
+swaps automaticly between the HDEV stream (daytime) and the other one (nighttime).

 > ~/stream/iss.sh stop <br>

 cancels all runnig actions from previous commands.

-Furthermore, each of the three channel commands above starts a ISS position pictrure in the top left corner and a big fullscreen picture diagram of ISS's actual Orbit in the background, so you have something to see if the stream goes down for some reason.
+Furthermore, each of the three channel commands above starts a ISS position picture in the top left corner and a big fullscreen picture diagram of ISS's actual orbit in the background, so you have something to watch if the stream goes down for some reason.

 **3. Notation**